$1000 extra dollars in your bank account every single month.

 You can help busy parents drive their kids to and from school or activities.

-You can help people with random tasks they have.
+You can help people with random tasks that they have.

 There is no shortage of opportunities in the gig economy.